peteraritchie/ConsoleApplicationBuilder/src/CommandLineExtensions/README.md

 ### Injection

-System.CommandLine does not enherently support .NET dependency injection.
-CommandLineExtensions enables dependency injection via ConsoleApplicationBuider.
-Commands added through the `AddCommand` extension method automatically levage dependency inject and any types that are instantiated by CommandLineExtensions will have dependencies resolved.
+System.CommandLine does not inherently support .NET dependency injection.
+CommandLineExtensions enables dependency injection via ConsoleApplicationBuilder.
+Commands added through the `AddCommand` extension method automatically leverage dependency inject and any types that are instantiated by CommandLineExtensions will have dependencies resolved.
 For example:

 ```csharp
 var builder = ConsoleApplication.CreateBuilder(args);